GrayHatter/gr.ht/content/posts/consent-is-required.md

     because I disagree with a number of it's conclusions and assertions.
 I still applaud the attempt.

+In something that I'm sure isn't a shock to those I expect to read this.
+I'm gonna use an example from healthcare again.
+For any significant procedure, there's someone who's been assigned to collect a signature on the paper that will make the hospital's lawyers happy.
+But the patient signing their agreement on the "terms of service" for the treatment, isn't where consent ends.
+Consent is more than just tick this checkbox and then tap submit.
+Healthcare has learned, many times through mistakes; about what consent really means to the humans they treat[^humans].
+It's easy to put any one into a situation where they'll "agree" to something.
+Only to then feel taken advantage of, or abused.
+Abused by people who day job is literally to save their life, and help them heal.
+One of the most common reasons cited is;

+[^humans]: We're talking about medicine here because they better at
+    understanding what they do to humans.
+Their interactions with humans aren't abstracted away by vscode.

+> I didn't understand what was going on.

+That's it, no one talked to them, no one told them what to expect, patents under a significant amount of stress, who ostensibly trusted the people taking care of them.
+Would feel victimized simple because they know what was going on.
+The end result from some treatment with the primary goal of improving their health left feeling abused.
+This isn't the experience of patents when someone is consistently talking to them, explaining them what's gonna happen next.
+Reminding them during difficult procedures that they can ask to take a break if they need it.
+Those patients leave from the exact same exchange feeling cared about, and taken care of.
+Simply telling someone what to expect before it happens, and importantly giving them the option to opt out.
+It might be shocking to your average software engineer how far treating users with just a little bit respect will go.

+Serendipitously I happen to come across this photo when doing something completely unrelated to writing this.

+[Photo of Microsoft getting consent]

+This is consent right?
+Permission freely given?

+The last medical procedure I participated in was one of my own.
+It was an MRI with contrast of my shoulder.

 > Q: Can I go back to the original mobile app layout?